Back to Privacy Guides

 • ip.addr == 224.0.0.0/4: matches IPv4 broadcast traffic.

-• The combination of the two removes all broadcast and multicast packets, they are not useful because they are not meant to be tunneled through a VPN, so we do not need them to appear as false positive.
+• The combination of the two removes all broadcast and multicast packets, they are not useful because they are not meant to be tunneled through a VPN, so we filter them to not appear as false positives.

 This display filter restricts the display content to IP traffic that is not from your VPN and excludes a certain number of packets that are not routable.